eyereasoner/eye/documentation/forward_or_backward.md

 :Charly a :Composer .
 ```

+Forwards chaining is repeated; matching against new data, until no new data is produced.
 ## Backward chaining

 A backward rule works in the opposite direction: the EYE reasoner tries to find out which data fits a rule.
 When such a fit is found, then the rule holds.
 Backward rules can be used to add user defined "built-ins".
 As an example, consider the following backward rule: